Xiong-Alex-GGC/WanderWorks/README.md

 ## Project Description

-WanderWorks is an application that aims to revolutionize the way people experience and document their travels.
-Our goal is to provide users with a seamless platform that enhances their travel experiences, making it easier to capture and share memories.
+WanderWorks is a web-application that aims to revolutionize the way people plan and experience their travels.
+Our goal is to provide users with a seamless platform that enhances their travel experiences, making it easier to capture magical memories.

 ## Repository Location